evansolomon/IsValid.org/README.md

 There is also an API (which you could host yourself!) that you can read about [here](https://github.com/evansolomon/IsValid.org/wiki/API).

+## Development

+IsValid uses [Grunt](http://gruntjs.com/) to concatenate and minify JavaScript.
+It also uses [grunt-coffee](https://github.com/avalade/grunt-coffee) to compile CoffeeScript via Grunt.
+A simple `npm install grunt-coffee` will take care of both dependencies.

 ## Bookmarklet

 You can send data to IsValid with a handy browser bookmarklet using this as the URL: